CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/README.md

 They can cancel all my files in a second without warning.
 It happened to Iranian programmers when the USA imposed sanctions.
 It can happen to anybody anytime for any reason.
 Github is owned by Microsoft, the service is free and they don't have any obligation to the programmer whatsoever.
 If the service is free, you are not the customer with customer rights, you are the product with no rights whatsoever.
 I want to be sure that Github is not the only place where my code is stored.
 I will prepare a folder on my computer to have backups of the Github projects.
 I will call the folder `github_backup`.
 Today I manually cloned all my Github projects.
 Later I can `git pull` them and have it as a backup on my notebook disk.
 This folder is a backup, I will not develop inside this folder.
-TODO: prepare a utility that automates this process.
+I prepared a utility that automates this process: <https://github.com/bestia-dev/github_readme_copy>

 [comment]: # (auto_plantuml start)